Trading Breaking News in Crypto: The Tesla Bombshell

 Allow the market to take a breather after the initial reaction of the first few seconds or minutes.
 Once the order book fills back up, the day trader can see if the market wants to follow through or if it was just a reactionary spike that can be faded.

 Remember, these kinds of opportunities don’t come along very often.
 But when they do, they can be immensely profitable.
-Your only mission as a trader is to avoid the many pitfalls, and Bookmap can give you that ever so vital edge.
+Your only mission as a trader is to avoid the many pitfalls, and Bookmap can give you that ever so vital trading edge.

 Written by Owain Higham